9 Heart-Centered Ways to Turn Your Art Website Into an Attraction Magnet for Buyers and Readers

-When you do, you’ll feel time slow, chaos will fall away, your self-esteem will rise, beneficial connections will be made organically, you’ll hear the distant hum of your attraction magnet kicking on.
+When you do, you’ll feel time slow; chaos will fall away, your self-esteem will rise, beneficial connections will be made organically, and you’ll hear the distant thrum-humming of your attraction magnet kicking on.

-And you’ll feel wonder and abundance whooshing round your studio and your art website once again.
+And you’ll feel wonder and abundance whooshing around your studio and your art website once again.

 Love You Guys, Over To You.